-Routine and non-routine dam safety studies, assessments, and construction activities have resulted in an increased understanding of the overall dam safety risk associated with the portfolio of the 741 dams (including appurtenant structures) that USACE-CW owns.
-The USACE-CW completed dam safety studies and assessments on 25 of these dams in FY 2021.
-These studies and assessments led to a decision to lower the Dam Safety Action Classification (DSAC) rating of 11 dams, increase the DSAC rating of five dams, and leave unchanged the DSAC rating of nine dams.
-The Corps did not identify any additional unrated Corps dams or appurtenant structures this year that will require assignment of a DSAC rating.
-The DSAC corresponds with the priority in taking dam safety related actions based primarily on the risk of loss of life in the event of a failure of the dam, with DSAC 1 being considered the highest priority and five being considered a very low priority.
+Routine and non-routine dam safety studies, assessments, and construction activities have resulted in an increased understanding of the overall dam safety risk associated with the portfolio of the 740 dams (including appurtenant structures) that USACE-CW owns.
+The USACE-CW completed dam safety studies and assessments on 69 of these dams in FY 2022.
+These studies and assessments led to a decision to lower the Dam Safety Action Classification (DSAC) rating of 36 dams, increase the DSAC rating of 8 dams, and leave unchanged the DSAC rating of 22 dams.
+The Corps also assigned DSAC ratings to 3 previously unrated Corps dams and or appurtenant structures this year.
+The DSAC corresponds with the priority in taking dam safety related actions based primarily on the risk of loss of life in the event of a failure of the dam, with DSAC 1 being considered the highest priority and 5 being considered a very low priority.